kubeflow/katib/docs/proposals/suggestion.md

 message GetSuggestionsRequest {
     Experiment experiment = 1;
-    repeated Trial trials = 2; // all completed trials owned by the experiment. int32 request_number = 3;
+    repeated Trial trials = 2; // all completed trials owned by the experiment. int32 request_number = 3; ///The number of Suggestion you request at one time.
+When you set 3 to request_number, you can get three Suggestions at one time.
 }

 message GetSuggestionsReply {
+    message ParameterAssignments{
+        repeated ParameterAssignment assignments = 1;
+    }
-    repeated Trial trials = 1; // trials should be created in the next run.
+    repeated ParameterAssignments parameter_assignments = 1;
     AlgorithmSpec algorithm = 2;
 }